zxjcarrot/iris/README.md

 A few highlights of the design of `iris` to achieve low latency:
 1. Buffering messages with thread local lockfree queue.
-2. Memory is managed by a thread local ringbuffer taking the advantage that logging is FIFO.
-Because the fact that logging is FIFO.
+2. Memory is managed by a thread local ringbuffer taking the advantage of the fact that logging is FIFO.
 This scales well in multithreaded environment.
 3. Minimum context switches.

 # Usage